 Back in the day, some grout materials needed to be sealed because the surface was porous, and you would have to ensure that it properly sealed to protect the underlayment.
 Today’s new grout materials do not need this step anymore, especially if you use epoxy grout.
 We recommend finding out first if the grout you are getting will need to be sealed or not.

 Please consider this step as essential in wet places, like showers.
 With mosaic tile, and only when necessary, the easiest way to do this is by using a paint roller to cover the entire surface.
 As you go, you’re going to wipe off excess sealer from the face of your tiles.

 You may have to repeat sealing every one to two years.
 If this step gets ignored, it can lead to mold and mildew in your grout lines.

-Enjoy Your New Mosaic Tile!
+Enjoy Your New Mosaic Tile

-Now that you’ve learned about installing mosaic tile, it’s time to bring their luxury into your own home!
+Now that you’ve learned about installing mosaic tile, it’s time to bring this luxury material into your own home!
 Getting creative with shapes, sizes, patterns, and materials is a great way to bring life into any room.
 If you’ve been craving change, or simply want to bring something different to your remodel, trying out mosaic tile is a great place to begin.

 If you’re interested in learning more about tiles and what they can do for your space, check out our blog post on mixed media tiles.